Vanessa Cabban

 As a child

-I grew up between boarding school in England, and wherever my parents were living - Africa, Spain, Belgium and the USA.
-I started buying children's books from car-boot sales and junk shops, always admiring them, but thinking I was going to be a painter.
-I liked to be solitary, and I remember drawing a lot.
-I didn't grow up with television, so I have a different memory of childhood to many people of my age.
+Vanessa grew up between boarding school in England, and wherever her parents were living – Africa, Spain, Belgium and the USA.
+She started buying children’s books from car-boot sales and junk shops, always admiring them, but thinking she was going to be a painter.
+Vanessa liked to be solitary, and remembers drawing a lot.
+She didn’t grow up with television, so had a different memory of childhood to many people of her age.

 As an adult